Hugolify/hugolify-theme/README.md

 ## Migration from v1

-In v1, `hugolify-theme-bootstrap` was imported automatically by the theme.
-In v2, the styling module must be declared explicitly in the site config (see Install above).
+In v1, Bootstrap (CSS and JS) was bundled directly inside `hugolify-theme`.
+In v2, the theme is framework-agnostic — styling is provided by a separate module declared explicitly in the site config (see Install above).

 Other breaking changes: